 The covid vaccines developed in Russia and China are based on a modified form of adenovirus type five (Ad5), which “a lot of people already have immunity to” said vaccine researcher Anna Durbin.
 The vaccines from AstraZeneca-Oxford and Johnson & Johnson are also adenovirus vaccines.

 The Johnson & Johnson vaccine was developed by Janssen, a Belgium-based subsidiary.
 This vaccine is single jab, as contrasted to the 2-jab vaccines peddled by other makers.
-Other vacine makers only belatedly discovered that single jabs sufficed.
+Other vacine makers only belatedly discovered that a single jab suffices.

 US drug makers Pfizer and Moderna have vaccines which use messenger RNA (mRNA), a new technology that previously had never resulted in a vaccine.
 These vaccines only present the protein spike of the virus to the immune system, thus cheating the immune system of making its own evaluation on how to recognize the virus.